Full API Documentation

 class Download(text: str, filename: str, content: str, content_type: str = 'text/plain')

-class FileUpload(name: str, accept: str | list[str] | None = None, **kwargs)
+class FileUpload(name: str, accept: str | List[str] | None = None, **kwargs)

 A file upload component that allows users to upload files to the server.